How to Perspective Warp Text in Photoshop

 Step 4: Rasterise the Transformed Shape

-When you’re done, select from the menu along the top Layer > Rasterise > Shape, to remove the shape path (this path may not even appear in the first place depending on which version of Photoshop you are using).
+When you’re done and happy with your new perspective, select from the menu along the top Layer > Rasterise > Shape, to remove the shape path (this path may not even appear in the first place depending on which version of Photoshop you are using).

 Notice that the outcome appears to be clean and crisp, in contrast to how blurry it would have been if we’d rasterised the text before transforming it.